garden-io/garden/docs/reference/module-types/container.md

     # The desired file contents as a string.
     value:

+# A map of variables scoped to this particular module.
+These are resolved before any other parts of the module
+# configuration and take precedence over project-scoped variables.
+They may reference project-scoped variables, and
+# generally use any template strings normally allowed when resolving modules.
+variables:

 # Specify build arguments to use when building the container image.
 #
 # Note: Garden will always set a `GARDEN_MODULE_VERSION` argument with the module version at build time.